callrup/FreeleticsSelenium-Project/README.md

-** Project : Automated testing with Java, Selenium WebDriver and Maven ,TestNG.**
+# Selenium Project : Automated testing with Java, Selenium WebDriver and Maven ,TestNG.**

 Automated testing with Java, Selenium WebDriver Maven  and TestNG .Extent reporting tool has been used for reporting This is a POM based project  with  which can be run from Command line  and locally through maven /TestNg

-Prerequisites / Setup
+# Prerequisites / Setup
 have Java installed locally
 have Maven installed locally
 have ChromeDriver installed locally